 Some people have 3 chromosomes in that 23rd pair.
 Mathematically one then can have the combinations of XXX, XXY and XYY.
 (YYY is not possible, because you get at least one chromosme from your mother and she only has XX chromosomes).
 XXY is also known as the Klinefelter syndrome while XYY has no special name.
 Here we are looking at the XXX part, which actually is quite common: every 1 in 1,000 women does have this chromosome.

 If you are more interested in chromosomes, Wikipedia has a lengthly article about chromosomes.

 Is it a sickness?

 No, it is no sickness, it is a genetical diversity.
 You can’t get it like a sickness, you just have it – from the moment on one has been made.
 Genetic diversity is a common thing in nature and it is the foundation of evolution – basically that’s the reason why we actually became humans some hundreds of thousands of years ago.

 Since it is no virus or bacteria, but an essential part of every cell in your body, you cannot treat or fix it.

 How can I explain that complex thing to my daughter?

-There is a good book which explains this topic in a child friendly way: Elizabeth and her Extra X – by Arlie Colvin
+There are some good books which explains this topic in a child friendly way, e.g. Elizabeth and her Extra X – by Arlie Colvin

 - The Rare Chromosome Disorder Support Group (UK) has prepared a 16 page documentation on XXX.